Devashishsaurabh/KindMeal.my-Clone/README.md

 Hello everyone, this is a blog for our construct week project that has been completed successfully within the duration of 5 days.
 It had 5 team members including me.
 Below we have described the responsibilities shared by each of us with our respective details and social handles.
 My teammates are:
-1. Dev Ashish Saurabh -Leader
+1. Dev Ashish Saurabh
-2. Rajashree Chakraborty- Co-Leader
+2. Rajashree Chakraborty
-3. Aman Jha -Member
+3. Aman Jha
-4. Gaurav Singh-Member
+4. Gaurav Singh
-5. Nirmal Patel-Member
+5. Nirmal Patel

 The Journey: